mjrosi/PriceProphet-PP5/README.md

 ### **Acknowledgements**

-* I would like to thank my mentor, Mo Shami, for his kind support and inspiring comments.
+Special thanks to my mentor, Mo Shami, for the invaluable guidance and insights throughout this project.
+I appreciate the patience and expertise that were greatly beneficial.

+Also, I'm grateful to my partner for the consistent support and collaboration during this project.
+Your contributions were key to its success.

+Thank you for your time and efforts invested in my development.